navneet4kumar/Delta-demo/README.md

 # Delta-demo
-this is demo class of Git and Github
+this is demo class of Git and Github.